wavefrontHQ/docs/pages/doc/users_groups.md

 3. To delete a user, change permissions, or change group membership:
    1. Select one or more users on the Users page.
    2. Select the check box for one or more users.
-   3. Click the **Permission**, **Group**, or trash can button, and confirm when prompted.
+   3. Click one of the **Permission** or  **Group** icons or the trash can button, and confirm when prompted.

    If you delete a user, you remove that user's access to Wavefront.
 You can instead remove the user from one or more groups.

-New users can browse data and might have additional permissions based on group membership.
-Each user receives an email with an account activation link that is valid for 24 hours.
+[New users](users_groups.html#what-can-a-new-user-do) can browse data and might have additional permissions.
+Each invited user receives an email with an account activation link that is valid for 24 hours.

+## Adding a Super Admin

+To add a Super Admin user:
+1. Click the gear icon and select **Super Admin**.
+2. Enter the user name of a user you want to add as Super Admin.

+Going forward, that user can perform Super Admin tasks.

 ## Setting Default Permissions for New Users

 By default, all new users can perform a set of new user actions discussed above.
 In addition, you can create a set of default permissions that are assigned to every new user added to the system from that point on:

-1. From the gear icon, select **System Preferences** and pick **New User Defaults**.
+1. Click the gear icon and select **System Preferences**.
-2. Check the set of permissions you want to grant to new users.
+2. Click **New User Defaults** and check the set of permissions you want to grant to new users.

 The default permissions affect new user accounts that you create after you made the change.